 Planning on tackling a spring renovation project for your commercial building?
-ProGroup Contracting has you covered with some tips for popular spring renovations for commercial projects.
+ProGroup has you covered with some tips for popular spring renovations for commercial projects.

 After the powerful winds, freezing temperatures and damaging ice storms, many business owners take advantage of the warming spring temperatures to start a renovation project.
 Whether your commercial property is in need of new flooring, plumbing finishes, exterior painting or appliance replacement, the following tips will be helpful for planning your renovation project.

 Tip 1: Know your permits

 Have you paid a visit to your state’s department of public works?
 An important step in planning any spring contracting project for a commercial business is to know your regulations.